Nash Motors: Introduction of the Nash-Healey

+For European endurance racing, Healey and his staff designed and built three special Nash-Healeys with lightweight aluminum racing bodies.
+These competition versions entered four consecutive Le Mans races and one Mille Miglia.
+At Le Mans, they achieved fourth overall in 1950, sixth overall and fourth in class in 1951, third overall and first in class in 1952, and eleventh overall in 1953.
+In the Mille Miglia, they finished ninth overall in 1950 and seventh overall, as well as placing fourth in class in 1952.

+Anniversary, innovations, and sales

-The full-size Nash Airflytes were completely re-designed for the 1952 model year and were promoted as the Golden Airflytes, in honor of Nash Motors' 50th anniversary as an automobile builder as the company was counting the years of the Thomas B. Jeffery Company as part of their own heritage.
+The full-size Nash Airflytes were wholly re-designed for the 1952 model year.
+They were promoted as the "Golden Airflytes" in honor of Nash Motors' 50th anniversary as an automobile builder because the company was counting the years of the Thomas B. Jeffery Company as part of their heritage.
 Therefore, "Great Cars Since 1902" became one of the company's advertising slogans.
-Nash was the only American car manufacturer to introduce an all-new 1952 model other than Ford Motor Company.

 The new Golden Airflytes presented a more modern, squared-off look than did the 1949 through 1951 models, which were often compared to inverted bathtubs.
-Battista "Pinin" Farina of Italy was contracted by Nash to design a body for the new Golden Airflyte.
-Management was unhappy with the design and the result was a combination of an in-house design and Pinin Farina's model.
-Also in 1952, Nash began offering automatic transmissions, either a GM Hydramatic or a Borg-Warner overdrive transmission.
-Power was provided by a six-cylinder engine that was now bored out to 252 cuin.
+Nash contracted Battista "Pinin" Farina of Italy to design a body for the new Golden Airflyte.
+Management wanted a better design, and the result was a combination of an in-house design and Pinin Farina's model.
+Nash began offering automatic transmissions across its domestic-made models, a GM Hydramatic, as well as a Borg-Warner overdrive transmission.
+Airflytes featured a six-cylinder engine that was now bored out to 252 cuin.

 Using its Kelvinator refrigeration experience, the automobile industry's first single-unit heating and air conditioning system was introduced by Nash in 1954.
 This was a compact, affordable system for the mass market with controls on the dash and an electric clutch.
 Entirely incorporated within the engine bay, the combined heating and cooling system had cold air for passengers enter through dash-mounted vents.
 Competing systems used a separate heating system and an engine-mounted compressor with an evaporator in the car's trunk to deliver cold air through the rear package shelf and overhead vents.
 The alternative layout pioneered by Nash "became established practice and continues to form the basis of the modern and more sophisticated automatic climate control systems."